maciejmikosik/testory/doc/tutorial.md

  - `float`, `Float`, `double`, `Double` is assigned to random value such as
    - `value * value * value` does not cause overflow or underflow
    - is not equal to +0.0 or -0.0
- - String is initialized to name of field.
+ - `String` is initialized to name of field.
- - Enum is initialized to random constant.
+ - `enum` is initialized to random constant.
- - Class is initialized to some sample class.
+ - `Class` is initialized to some sample class.
- - Field, Method and Constructor is assigned to member of sample class.
+ - `Field`, `Method` and `Constructor` is assigned to member of sample class.

 Random sample data is deterministically generated using field type and field name as a seed.